 Cons

-- Pricing spans multiple dimensions (ingest, retention, query), and can be hard to forecast
+- Pricing spans multiple dimensions (ingest, retention, query), and can be hard to predict

 Dynatrace Pricing at Scale